sabracrolleton/saslprep/README.md

     "اstáplacha ceart ceallraí capall"
 ```

+# Implementation Notes
+This has been tested on sbcl, ccl, ecl

+ABCL does not like the character #\Soft_Hyphen
+Clisp failed to load split-sequence

 # Saslprep Process Per RFC 4013 and RFC 3454
   * Map non-ascii space characters to space #x0020
   * Map commonly mapped to nothing